aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

           operator: In
           values: ["c", "m", "r"]
           # minValues here enforces the scheduler to consider at least that number of unique instance-category to schedule the pods.
+          # This field is ALPHA and can be dropped or replaced at any time
           minValues: 2
         - key: "karpenter.k8s.aws/instance-family"
           operator: In